(Update: CylinDraw kits are available now!)

 This is the CylinDraw, it lets you easily create incredible art on any kind of cup!

-CylinDraw essentially does 2 things: It can engrave & it can paint.
-And it is highly adjustable so it can do those 2 things on any kind of cup. (tumblers, wine glasses, mason jars, shot glasses, mugs with handles, or any cylindrical object tapered or not under 3” diameter & 11” tall).
+CylinDraw essentially does 2 things: It can engrave & it can draw.
+And it is highly adjustable so it can do those 2 things on any kind of cup. (tumblers, wine glasses, mason jars, shot glasses, mugs with handles, or any cylindrical object tapered or not under 3” diameter & 10” tall).

 As a painting tool, we have experimented and perfected techniques for drawing on multiple types of materials and coating the end result to make it dishwasher safe.
 (Though there is a wide world of markers and coatings out there to choose from to continue experimenting with!)

-But of equal importance to what it does, is how it does it.
+But of equal importance to what CylinDraw does, is how it does it.

-CylinDraw software is free* and all-inclusive.
+CylinDraw software is free and all-inclusive.
 It can convert any bitmap image like a photo or screenshot into a vector graphic (SVG) and then into a drawing-in-progress in minutes.
-Most drawings are doable in under an hour.
+Almost all drawings & engravings are doable in under an hour.

 The system automatically makes assumptions on your behalf to streamline the process.
 A few examples: